-The term of the amended agreement will be extended through June 30, 2019, with an increase in the agreement amount of \$185,000 for a maximum not to exceed amount of \$435,000.
+The Third Amendment will extend the term of the Agreement through June 30, 2020, with an increase in the Agreement amount of \$185,000 for a maximum not to exceed amount of \$620,000.

 Service League of San Mateo

 In coordination with the Probation Department and Service Connect, which will provide referrals, Service League of San Mateo County will continue to provide transitional, temporary housing support and services to persons completing a probationary period under the direct supervision of the County's Probation Department (either as AB 109 supervisee and/or Unified Reentry) and inmates released from the County's jail (and referred by the in-custody case managers) who may also be actively receiving mental health and/or substance abuse services.
 Temporary transitional housing will be provided through Services League's five (5) available safe and supportive transitional homes.
 Service League will dedicate a total of six (6) beds for this population.